 When should I start my horse on Exceed 6-Way?

-MVP: It's never too soon to prevent, though we typically recoemmend waiting until the horse is at least of age to start riding.
+MVP: It's never too soon to prevent, though most users wait until the horse is at least of age to start riding.